Prof Audrey Horning

 Selected journal articles and book chapters

-2012 Colony or periphery?
-Exploring notions of Gaelic marginality in early modern Ireland in The Archaeology of the Colonized and its Contribution to Global Archaeological Theory edited by Neal Ferris, Rodney Harrison, and Michael Wilcox, Oxford University Press.
+2014 Colony or periphery?
+Exploring notions of Gaelic marginality in early modern Ireland in N. Ferris, R. Harrison and M. Wilcox (eds) Re-Conceptualizing Colonial Pasts through the Archaeology of the Colonized.
+Oxford University Press.

 2011 Compelling futures and ever-present pasts: realigning the archaeology of us.
 Archaeological Dialogues 18.

 2011 Subduing Tendencies?
 Colonialism, Capitalism and Comparative Atlantic Archaeologies, in Capitalism in Colonial Contexts edited by Sarah Croucher and Lindsay Weiss, Kluwer, New York (in press).

 2010 Cultures of Contact, Cultures in Conflict?: Identity construction, colonialist discourse, and the ethics of archaeological practice in Northern Ireland (reprint), in Contemporary Archaeology in Theory: the New Pragmatism edited by Robert Preucel and Stephen A. Mrozowski, Wiley Blackwell, pp. 534-550.